hamzaMM/inappropriate-filter/README.md

 ```

-After the model model is deployed, it will create a model, endpoint configuration, and endpoint which will serve the model.
+After the model is deployed, it will create a model, endpoint configuration, and endpoint which will serve the model.

 To use custom endpoint configuration create a endpoint using the sagemaker console, and add paramter endpoint_name with the deploy method.
 More information available here: https://sagemaker.readthedocs.io/en/stable/api/inference/model.html